OpenTTD/CompileFarm/README.md

 ```

 If you want to build them yourself, things get a bit more complicated.
 To
-avoid code duplication, best is to look in azure-pipelines.yml for the full
+avoid code duplication, best is to look in azure-pipelines-linux.yml for the
-set of what is being created.
+full set of what is being created.

+## Automated building

+This repository uses Azure Pipelines to create all the required images.
+When
+a Pull Request is made, it will validate that all Linux containers still
+build.
+If a Pull Request is merged in `master`, it will automatically publish
+the new Linux containers.

+Every week `master` is rebuild, both the Linux containers and the Windows
+dependencies.

+- `azure-pipelines-linux.yml` defines how the Linux Containers are build.
+- `azure-pipelines-windows.yml` defines how the Windows Dependencies are build.

 ## Running (releases)